List of American films of 1928

-A list of American films released in 1928.
+More than 640 American feature films were released in 1928.
 The American film industry was undergoing the transition to sound and released a mixture of sound and silent films during the year.

 Wings won the Academy Award for Outstanding Picture at the 1st Academy Awards, presented on May 16, 1929.

 The Last Command starring Emil Jannings.

 The Docks of New York starring George Bancroft.